davidcavazos/ai-platform-samples/README.md

 ## Overview

-The repository is organized by products:
+The repository is organized by categories:

  - [AI Platform Training](training)
      - [Horovod](training/horovod)